Things To Do in Cork

 - Next

-Blarney Castle was built nearly six hundred years ago by one of Ireland’s greatest chieftains, Cormac MacCarthy, and has been attracting attention beyond Munster ever since.
+Blarney Castle was built nearly six hundred years ago by one of Ireland’s greatest leaders, Cormac MacCarthy.
 Over the last few hundred years, millions have flocked to Blarney, making it a world landmark and one of Ireland’s greatest treasures.
-Now that might have something to do with the Blarney Stone, the legendary Stone of Eloquence, found at the top of our Tower.
+The legendary Blarney Stone, the Stone of Eloquence can be found at the top of the tower.
 Kiss it and you’ll never again be lost for words.

-Fota Wildlife Park is a joint project between the Zoological Society of Ireland and University College Cork (UCC), an idea originally conceived in the 1970s by former Director of Dublin Zoo, Dr. Terry Murphy.
-The Park was officially opened in 1983 by the then President of Ireland, the late Dr. Patrick Hillery, and has gone from strength to strength since – welcoming record visitor numbers in the years after a significant redevelopment of facilities in 2010 and 2011.
+Fota Wildlife Park is a joint project between the Zoological Society of Ireland and University College Cork (UCC), an idea by former Director of Dublin Zoo, Dr. Terry Murphy.
+The Park was opened in 1983 and has gone from strength to strength since – welcoming record visitor numbers in the years after a significant redevelopment.
 It has been listed as one of Ireland’s Top Ten visitor attractions (CSO 2010) and is the most popular tourist destination in Cork.

 Immerse yourself in the charms of this elegant Regency House: home to the Smith Barrys for centuries.
-Fota House was redesigned in the 1820s by John ‘The Magnificent’ Smith Barry as a splendid setting for his sumptuous entertainments.
+Today you can hear Fota’s legendary stories for yourself with guided tours led by a team of volunteers, whose passion for heritage is contagious!

 If you’re interested in stars and astronomy why not pay Blackrock Castle a visit.
 The castellated fortification is located on the banks of the River Lee and only a 12 minute drive from The Address Cork Hotel Cork.
-The castles observatory houses an award-winning interactive astronomy centre which is open to the public and has exhibits including a “tour of the universe” and a radio telescope that beams messages composed towards nearby stars.
+The castles observatory houses an award-winning interactive astronomy centre which is open to the public.
 You can send a message to space at the Pan Galactic Station and it will be sent at your command via the castle’s radio telescope and beamed into space.

-Live at the Marquee is a season of music concerts and other live performances organised by Aiken Promotions.
-Attending this festival is the only way to kick-start your summer.
-The annual music festival is usually over multiple days in June and July.
-All the performances take place in a large marquee specially erected in Cork’s Docklands area.
-Acts have represented many genres of popular music, including rock, folk, electronic, hip hop, R&B as well as stand-up comedy acts.
+Live at the Marquee is a season of music concerts and live performances organised by Aiken Promotions.
+The annual music festival happens over multiple days in June & July.
+All the performances take place in a marquee specially made in Cork’s Docklands area.
+Many genres can be heard including rock, folk, electronic, hip hop, R&B as well as stand-up comedy acts.
 Our hotel is a ten minute drive from the venue so no need to camp outside.

-The Everyman is one of Ireland’s leading middle scale presenting and producing theatres.
+The Everyman is one of Ireland’s leading presenting and producing theatres.
 The beautiful 650 seat theatre is a jewel of late Victorian architecture.
-A listed building, the theatre is steeped in history and is a favourite with audiences and performers alike for its intimacy and atmosphere.
-Presenting an extraordinary range of live entertainment, the Everyman has hosted performances in recent years by artists and companies as diverse as Ed Harris, Druid, Gate Theatre, Blue Raincoat Theatre Company, Abbey Theatre, Sir Tom Courtenay, Edward Fox, David Suchet, The Godot Company, Chinese State Circus, Royal Shakespeare Company, The Frames, Steven Berkoff, Opera Theatre Company, Paul Brady, Esbjorn Svensson Trio, Tommy Tiernan, Herbie Hancock, Keith Barry and many more.
+Presenting an varied range of live entertainment, the Everyman has hosted performances in recent years by artists and companies from Ed Harris, Druid, Gate Theatre, Sir Tom Courtenay, Chinese State Circus, Royal Shakespeare Company, The Frames, Paul Brady, Esbjorn Svensson Trio, Tommy Tiernan, Keith Barry and many more.

 Cork is a city with a very rich historical and archaeological heritage much of it still in evidence today.
-Part of this heritage, Cork City Gaol is located 2km n/w from Patrick’s Street and while the magnificent castle like building is now a major and unique visitor attraction, this Gaol once housed 19th century prisoners.
-Visitors get a fascinating insight into day to day prison life at a time when the high walls ensured no escape and denied law abiding citizens the opportunity to see one of the finest examples of Ireland’s architectural heritage.
+Part of this heritage, Cork City Gaol is located 2km n/w from Patrick’s Street and while the magnificent castle like building is now a major and unique visitor attractio.
+The Gaol once housed 19th century prisoners, visitors get a fascinating insight into day to day prison life at a time when the high walls ensured no escape.

 Cobh (formerly Queenstown) is a pretty seaside town in County Cork, Ireland .
 It is steeped in history and is an ideal place to visit during your stay in Cork City.
-Cobh was the departure point for 2.5 million of the six million Irish people who emigrated to North America between 1848 and 1950.
-These included Annie Moore and her two brothers – the first immigrants to be processed on Ellis Island in New York.
-On 11 April 1912 Queenstown was the final port of call for the RMS Titanic as she set out across the Atlantic on her ill-fated maiden voyage.
-The RMS Lusitania was sunk by a German U-Boat off the Old Head of Kinsale on May 7, 1915.
-The survivors were brought to the town of Cobh, and over one hundred victims lie buried in the Old Church Cemetery about a mile north of the town.
-Famous boxer, entertainer, wrestler and playboy Jack Doyle is also buried in this cemetery.
+Cobh was the departure point for 2.5 million Irish people who emigrated to North America between 1848 and 1950.
+On 11 April 1912 Queenstown was the final port for the RMS Titanic as she set out on her ill-fated voyage.
+The RMS Lusitania was sunk by a German U-Boat off Kinsale on May 7, 1915.
+The survivors were brought to Cobh, and over 100 were buried in the Old Cemetery of the town.

 Pure Cork Map